Odds: Fractional odds

 Favoured by bookmakers in the United Kingdom and Ireland, and also common in horse racing, fractional odds quote the net total that will be paid out to the bettor, should they win, relative to the stake.
-Odds of 4/1 would imply that the bettor stands to make a £400 profit on a £100 stake.
-If the odds are 1/4, the bettor will make £25 on a £100 stake.
+Odds of 4/1 (4 to 1 against) would imply that the bettor stands to make a £400 profit on a £100 stake.
+If the odds are 1/4 (1 to 4 against, 4 to 1 in favor, or 4 to 1 on), the bettor will make £25 on a £100 stake.
 In either case, having won, the bettor always receives the original stake back; so if the odds are 4/1 the bettor receives a total of £500 (£400 plus the original £100).
 Odds of 1/1 are known as evens or even money.

-The numerator and denominator of fractional odds are always integers, thus if the bookmaker's payout was to be £1.25 for every £1 stake, this would be equivalent to £5 for every £4 staked, and the odds would therefore be expressed as 5/4.
+The numerator and denominator of fractional odds are often integers, thus if the bookmaker's payout was to be £1.25 for every £1 stake, this would be equivalent to £5 for every £4 staked, and the odds would therefore be expressed as 5/4.
 However, not all fractional odds are traditionally read using the lowest common denominator.
 For example, given that there is a pattern of odds of 5/4, 7/4, 9/4 and so on, odds which are mathematically 3/2 are more easily compared if expressed in the equivalent form 6/4.

 Fractional odds are also known as British odds, UK odds, or, in that country, traditional odds.
 They are typically represented with a "/" but can also be represented with a "-", e.g. 4/1 or 4–1.
 Odds with a denominator of 1 are often presented in listings as the numerator only.

 A variation of fractional odds is known as Hong Kong odds.
 Fractional and Hong Kong odds are actually exchangeable.
 The only difference is that the UK odds are presented as a fractional notation (e.g. 6/5) whilst the Hong Kong odds are decimal (e.g. 1.2).
 Both exhibit the net return.